Free Resources for Learning to Read

 Reading Readiness Checklist

-Wondering if your child ready for reading instruction?
-Get clarity on the specific cues that tell you when your child is ready for learning to read!
+Get clarity on the specific cues that indicate a child is ready for learning to read!

 Handy List of CVC Words

-CVC words follow the most basic English structure.
-These words follow a regular pattern and can be easily sounded out!
-Great for early readers and to consolidate phonics knowlege!
+CVC words are ideal for beginning readers.
+These words follow a regular pattern, and short and can be easily sounded out!

 A - Z Alphabet Worksheets!